Midland High School serves 230 students in grades 7-12.

 - Source: National Center for Education Statistics (NCES), AR Dept. of Education

-Midland High School's student population of 216 students has declined by 10% over five school years.
+Midland High School's student population of 230 students has stayed relatively flat over five school years.

 (offers virtual instruction)